-Code Budget Item Title Central Service Agency 92A State Data Center Debt Service Consolidated Technology Services 92C Archives/Records Management Secretary of State 92D Audit Services State Auditor's Office 92E Attorney General Attorney General's Office 92G Administrative Hearings Office of Administrative Hearings 92J CTS Central Service Consolidated Technology Services 92K DES Central Services Department of Enterprise Services 92R OFM Central Services Office of Financial Management 92S Worker's Comp Department of Labor and Industries 92X Self-Insurance Premium Department of Enterprise Services
+Code Budget Item Title Central Service Agency 92A State Data Center Debt Service Washington Technology Solutions 92C Archives/Records Management Office of the Secretary of State 92D Audit Services Office of the State Auditor 92E Attorney General Office of the Attorney General 92G Administrative Hearings Office of Administrative Hearings 92J WaTech Central Services Washington Technology Solutions 92K DES Central Services Department of Enterprise Services 92R OFM Central Services Office of Financial Management 92S Worker's Comp Department of Labor and Industries 92W GOV Central Services Office of the Governor 92X Self-Insurance Premium Department of Enterprise Services

 When are these calculated and when do I receive funding?

-The legislative budgets distribute funding to agencies for changes in central services.
+The enacted legislative budgets distribute funding to agencies for changes in central services.
 Central service funding at the end of each budget becomes the new base for the next budget.
 Funding for central services is adjusted in the biennial, first supplemental budgets, and carry forward budgets but it is not adjusted in the second supplemental.
 At the end of the biennium, an agency could have a positive or negative variance as some CS are allocated estimates and not directly tied to actual usage and cost.

-How is my CS budget amount determined?

-Each CS has a methodology in how the funding is estimated and distributed through the Central Service Model.
-Some CS are allocated based on a statewide data point provided by OFM such as the number of staff in Thurston County.
+How CS budget amounts are determined.
+Each CS has a methodology for how funding is estimated and distributed through the CSM.
+Some CS are allocated based on a statewide data point such as the number of staff in Thurston County.
 Other CS are allocated based on CS provider methodology based on data points such as historical usage or anticipated audits.
-This creates what is known in the Central Service Model as the Allocation Split.
-This represents how OFM and the legislature will allocate CS funding and costs among agencies.
-A table showing the methodology used to distribute each CSM is available at the end of this chapter.
+This creates what is known in the CSM as the allocation split.
+This represents how OFM, and the Legislature will allocate CS funding and costs among agencies.
+A table of the methodologies is available at the end of this chapter.